deepsky1d/conky-playbook/README.md

-# Ansible role for conky on AlmaLinux/Redhat
+# Ansible playbook for conky on AlmaLinux/Redhat

-This Ansible role is designed to test Conky on AlmaLinux/Redhat systems.
+This Ansible playbook is designed to test Conky on AlmaLinux/Redhat systems.
 By utilizing this role, Conky is enabled for all users on the system.

 # prerequisites